-As I mentioned earlier, the train ride to and from Ella is half of the experience.
+The train ride to and from Ella really is half of the experience.
 The most scenic train route in Sri Lanka is the train ride between Kandy and Ella, with the highlights between Nuwara Eliya and Ella.

-PRO-TIP: When taking the train from Ella to Nuwara Eliya or Kandy, try to sit on the left side for the most amazing views.
-And of course, the other (right) side when traveling to Ella.
+PRO TIP: When taking the train from Ella to Nuwara Eliya or Kandy, try to sit on the left side for the most amazing views.
+And of course, the other (right) side when travelling to Ella.